---

 ```

 Next, you'll need to set up an "outfolder".
 This is just a file path to a folder where you'd like `FIESTA` to send your data output.
-For our purposes in this vignette, we have saved our outfolder file path as the `outfolder` object in a temporary directory.
-We also set a few default options preferred for this vignette.
+For this vignette, we have set our outfolder file path as a temporary directory.

 ```{r}